The Angelo Giuseppe Roncalli Lodge # 2183 is a local lodge,

 The Wilmington Sons of Italy has been supporting an organization called Gifts of Love for the past few years by running fundraisers.

-Due to Covid restrictions, we were unable to run a fundraiser this year so instead we reached out to our members for donations.
+governments.
+Due to Covid restrictions, we were unable to run a fundraiser this year so instead we reached out to our members for

 At its June Council Meeting via ZOOM, Michele Caira Nortonen updated the Council on her committee’s progress in delivering meals to first responders and essential workers in Wilmington.
 She thanked her core committee members: Janet and Kevin Engrem, Cheryl and Kevin Caira, Alicia Johnson, Julie Sbraccia-Manos, Karen Scalzi and John Romano; and gave a shout out to Brent Johnson, Laura Caira, Janelle Engrem, and Lennie Malvone, who stepped in to volunteer when needed.